 You must provide accurate and up-to-date information including:

-• A primary residential address;
+A primary residential address

-• Competition schedules (including dates, locations and accommodation details);
+Competition schedules (including dates, locations and accommodation details)

-60-minute timeslot for RTP athletes
+60-minute timeslot (RTP athletes only)

 If you are an RTP athlete, you are also required to specify a 60-minute timeslot, between 5am and 11pm each day, in which you will be available for testing at a specified location.
 Select a timeslot that best fits your schedule and ensure you are available and accessible for the entire 60-minute period each day.
+It is recommended that these are recorded and maintained as separate entries.

-IMPORTANT: You must provide sufficient detail so that a Doping Control Officer can locate you for testing without providing any advanced notice.
+You must provide sufficient detail so that a Doping Control Officer can locate you for testing without providing any advanced notice.

 If you’re overseas and can’t log in to Athlete Central because you’ve changed your sim card (and can’t access your SMS authentication code), we can help you disable your SMS TOTP for access.
 Just contact us at [email protected].

 Retiring from sport